laurens94/vue-timeline-chart/README.md

 ![timeline](https://github.com/laurens94/vue-timeline-chart/assets/5780704/fed2191e-ed2b-4196-ae13-e66a56e0dfea)

 A simple yet versatile vue3 component that allows you to plot points or ranges on a timeline.
-You can zoom in/out, horizontally scroll and dynamically update content.
+You can zoom in/out, scroll horizontally and update content dynamically.

 Feel free to report [issues](https://github.com/laurens94/vue-timeline-chart/issues/new), make PR's and start [discussions](https://github.com/laurens94/vue-timeline-chart/discussions/new/choose).